Genivia/RE-flex/doc/index.md

-  `φ\>`     | matches `φ` that ends a word (top-level `φ`, not nested in a sub-pattern) `\i`      | matches an indent for \ref reflex-pattern-dents matching `\j`      | matches a dedent for \ref reflex-pattern-dents matching `\k`      | matches if indent depth changed and restores indent stops for \ref reflex-pattern-dents matching `(?i:φ)`  | \ref reflex-pattern-anycase matches `φ` ignoring case `(?m:φ)`  | \ref reflex-pattern-multiline `^` and `$` in `φ` match begin and end of a line (default in lexer specifications)
+  `φ\>`     | matches `φ` that ends a word (top-level `φ`, not nested in a sub-pattern) `\i`      | matches an indent for \ref reflex-pattern-dents matching `\j`      | matches a dedent for \ref reflex-pattern-dents matching `\k`      | matches if indent depth changed, undoing this change to keep the current indent stops for \ref reflex-pattern-dents matching
+  `(?i:φ)`  | \ref reflex-pattern-anycase matches `φ` ignoring case `(?m:φ)`  | \ref reflex-pattern-multiline `^` and `$` in `φ` match begin and end of a line (default in lexer specifications)
   `(?s:φ)`  | \ref reflex-pattern-dotall `.` (dot) in `φ` matches newline